MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/b2b-extranet.md

 With this method of sharing resources for collaboration, the partner organization can help maintain and approve the guest users on their end, reducing the burden on your IT department and allowing those most familiar with the collaboration agreement to manage user access.

 This article walks through the steps to create a package of resources (in this case, a site or team) that you can share with a partner organization through a self-service access registration model.

 Before you begin, create the site or team that you want to share with the partner organization and enable it for guest sharing.
 See [Collaborate with guests in a site](collaborate-in-a-site.md) or [Collaborate with guests in a team](collaborate-as-a-team.md) for more information.
+We also recommend that you review [Create a secure guest sharing environment](create-a-secure-guest-sharing-environment.md) for information about security and compliance features that you can use to help maintain your governance policies when collaborating with guests.

 ## Connect the partner organization